What is Milk Pasteurization?

 - Standardization is necessary to ensure that all the customers are catered for.
 Again, it is during the process of standardization that you get to separate the butterfat that is used for making cream and other fat-based products such as butter and ghee.

 5. Homogenization stage

 - Homogenization is a physical process of breaking down the milk fat globules into tiny droplets to discourage cream separation.

 - Tiny droplets of fat do not rise in a milk column since reducing their sizes also increases their density in the milk.

-- A milk homogenizer working at between 100 to 170 bars splits all the fat globules into very tiny droplets that increases the level of integration of the fat in the milk.
+- A milk homogenizer working at between 100 to 170 bars splits all the fat globules into very tiny droplets that increase the level of integration of the fat in the milk.

 - As a result, the milk fat remains uniformly distributed in the milk.